 Item Detail £ (Estimated) Purchase pool of equipment for community use To increase the capacity for local communities to become involved in projects and volunteering activities such as Community Action Days, it is proposed to purchase high quality gardening, painting and litter picking equipment, including personal protective equipment.
 This would be stored locally and be accessible for organised activities in the neighbourhood. £1000.00 Improve Fear of Crime / Safety in underpasses Projects involving local people to brighten up potentially using street art £1000.00 Damage to verges Improvement to damaged communal grass verges including preventative measures to avoid reoccurrence.
 This intervention is in addition to the direct enforcement activity at individual properties that are persistently abused £6650.00 No fly-tipping and No dog fouling signs Purchase signs for use in target locations within the neighbourhood in order to raise awareness and act as a deterrent. £600.00 Contribution towards noise monitoring This amount is requested as a 'pooled' contribution between all Neighbourhood Councils towards purchase of additional £750.00 equipment noise monitoring equipment for use by the Pollution Control Team.
 PCC have identified funds to purchase much needed up to date equipment, however for a small additional contribution we would be able to increase the amount of items and thereby greatly increase our capacity to respond to neighbourhood issues relating to Statutory Noise complaints, analysis for planning applications and monitoring of live music events.
 Investment towards improvements in parks/open spaces Highest priority during consultation and the amount would be allocated for improvements across the neighbourhood following further agreement and involvement with local communities. £3000 per ward £9000.00 Provision for young people This is proposed for purchase of additional equipment for young people in the area.
 Young people would be involved in the identification of projects/equipment in the coming weeks. £6000.00 TOTAL £25,000.00 8.
-PCC Full Council Budget 2011/2012 The Chairman real central government expected on the Country the forthcoming years with the forthcoming years with the country to discuss Gladstone Park Country that evening. d by the Chairman was as follows: y Council will receive a £15 i million cut in Government fundir ng over the next two years. rovisional Local Government Finar released on 13 December 2010, the city council will lose £8.9 million (10.1 per cent) of its formula grant for 2011/12 and a further £5.6 million (7.8 per cent) for 2012/13.
+PCC Full Council Budget 2011/2012 The Chairman read a statement which explained the impact of the central government's budget settlement being received later than expected on the Council's ability to consult on budget proposals for the forthcoming year.
+The Chairman advised that a consultation event would take place on 10 January 2011, for the whole of the locality, to discuss this important item.
+The meeting would take at Gladstone Park Community Centre immediately prior to the already scheduled Central and North Neighbourhood Council meeting on that evening.
+The statement read by the Chairman was as follows: Peterborough City Council will receive a £15 million cut in Government fundir ng over the next two years. rovisional Local Government Finar released on 13 December 2010, the city council will lose £8.9 million (10.1 per cent) of its formula grant for 2011/12 and a further £5.6 million (7.8 per cent) for 2012/13.